USS Concord (CL-10)

 USS Concord (CL-10) was an Omaha-class light cruiser, originally classified as a scout cruiser, of the United States Navy.
 She was the fourth Navy ship named for the town of Concord, Massachusetts, the site of the first battle of the American Revolution.
 She spent the first nine years of her career in the Atlantic as part of the Scouting Force.
 Concord transferred to the Pacific in 1932 and spent the rest of her career, except for the winter of 1938–1939, stationed there.
 Her home port moved to Pearl Harbor in April 1940, but she escaped the attack on Pearl Harbor because she was in San Diego for an overhaul.

 Built in Philadelphia, Pennsylvania

 Concord was authorized on 29 August 1916, and assigned to William Cramp & Sons, Philadelphia on 30 July 1917.
 She was laid down on 29 March 1920, and launched on 15 December 1921, sponsored by Miss H. Butterick.
 Concord was commissioned on 3 November 1923, with future Admiral, Captain Orin G. Murfin in command.

 Concord was 550 ft long at the waterline with an overall length of 555 ft 6 in, her beam was 55 ft 4 in and a mean draft of 13 ft 6 in.
 Her standard displacement was 7050 LT and 9508 LT at full load.
-Her crew, during peace time, consisted of 29 officers and 429 enlisted men.
+Her crew, during peacetime, consisted of 29 officers and 429 enlisted men.